wbcbz7/dos-vga-tsr-goodies/README.md

 Force 60 Hz refresh rate and 4:3 letterboxed aspect ratio for certain VGA modes like mode 0x13 (320x200 256 color)

+### LCD60HZ

+VGA 400-lines mode tweak and LCD "fix".
+Sets negative vertical/positive horizontal polarity for 350 lines detection if 320/640 by 200/400 line mode requested, tricking some LCD displays in detecting mode as 640x350/400 instead of 720x400, improving pixel clarity.

+Would be useful in combination with OSSC if 640/720-pixel mode detection for AV3 RGBHV input implemented, which is not the case today :)

 ### DACFIX

 Resets VGA RAMDAC Write/Read Index to 0 and Mask register (0x3C6) to 0xFF after each mode set; purpose unknown (as it also unlocks CRTC registers 0-7), sources were also lost.